Memorial/LSUHSC Family Medicine Residency Program began in January 1995.

 The mission of the Memorial/LSUHSC Family Residency Program is to promote

-and provide the highest quality physician education through patient care-
+and provide the highest quality physician education through patient care-utilizing

-utilizing the most up to date educational methods and information systems.
+the most patient-centered educational methods and information systems.

 - Our residents will provide patient care which is continuous, comprehensive,